esciencecenter-digital-skills/good-practices-in-research-software-development/episodes/03-collaborative-version-control.md

 * What is code review?

 ### Instructor notes
+The instructor can use [these slides](../files/03-collaborative-version-control-coderefinery.pptx) as a guidance.

 Teaching is done as a pair of instructors.
 Instructor A acts as the owner of the repository, instructor B as a collaborator (internal or external).